 1987: First production of the Women’s Auxiliary cookbook ‘Easy Diabetic Recipes’.

-1990: Introduction of a free service for the safe disposal of used needles and syringes.
+1990: Introduction of a free service for members for the safe disposal of used needles and syringes.

 2001: Announcement of free needles and syringes for people living with diabetes following the Association’s lobbying of the State Government.